coryodaniel/k8s/guides/usage.md

 If your Pod has only one container, then you do not have to specify which container to run the command.

+If your Pod has only one container, then you do not have to specify which container to run the command.

 ```elixir
   conn = K8s.Conn.from_file("~/.kube/config")
   op = K8s.Client.create("v1", "pods/exec", [namespace: "prod", name: "nginx"])